-With AppSec Flow, we ended up with the need to send out unstructured reports or even reports made without a context care.
+With our DevSecOps tool, we ended up with the need to send out unstructured reports or even reports made without a context care.
 For us, AppSec Flow itself is a great report with its dashboard and its various information.

 However, if you need to send a report, you can still extract from AppSec Flow a structured report, created based on templates made by an experienced team of analysts.